 Actuator power consumption is presented in this section.
-Figure 8 shows how the actuator power consumption changes as the applied frequency changes.
-The applied voltage is held constant at 6 kV peak to peak and 9 kV peak to peak.
+Figures 4.5 and 4.6 show how the actuator power consumption changes as the applied frequency changes.
+The applied voltage in each chart is held constant at 6 kV peak to peak and 9 kV peak to peak, respectively.
 The points on each chart represent the mean power consumption, calculated from five sets of 100 waveforms each.
 The error bars shown are the 99% confidence interval for the measurement average.